 When properly and consistently used, condoms decrease the risk of STDs.
 Latex condoms provide greater protection than natural-membrane condoms.
 The female condom, made of polyurethane, is also considered effective against STDs.

-Using douche can actually increase a female's risk of contracting STDs because it can change the natural flora of the vagina and may flush bacteria higher into the genital tract.
+Using douche can actually increase a female's risk of contracting STDs because it can change the natural flora (healthy bacteria) of the vagina and may flush STD pathogens higher into the genital tract.

 A teen who is being treated for herpes also should be tested for other STDs, and should have time alone with the doctor to openly discuss issues like sexual activity.
 Not all teens will be comfortable talking with parents about these issues.
 But it's important to encourage them to talk to a trusted adult who can provide the facts.